Money intended for cancer patient stolen from donation jar in Columbia County

 "I just wanted to cry because I've known Tim and Destiny for, I don't, fourteen years," said their friend, Ruthann Byers, who placed the jar at Dawg Deli with Destiny.

-Along with paying for Tim's medical expenses, the money would have helped the couple's expenses moving to Florida; there Tim can be treated at the Mayo Clinic in Jacksonville.
+Along with paying for Tim's medical expenses, the money would have helped the couple's expenses moving to Florida; there, Tim can be treated at the Mayo Clinic in Jacksonville.

 "The drugs that I'm taking, the chemotherapy that taking, was invented by the Mayo Clinic," said Tim.